 Various birds, snakes, rodents (including squirrels and groundhogs), and other animals are active on and around the campus grounds.
-Students should not feed, touch, harass, or approach wild animals.
+Students should not feed, touch, harass, or approach any wild animal.
 Residence hall doors should be kept closed to prevent their entry into the facility.
-It is essential that students not disturb any animals and immediately notify Campus Safety if any animal appears ill or poses any threat.
+It is essential that students not disturb any animals and immediately notify Campus Safety if any animal appears ill or poses any type of threat.